Welcome to Provide Your Own - Energy

 There are some new developments hold promise.
 One of these is a refuelable zinc-air battery.
 This battery uses zinc pellets in an alkaline electrolyte.
 It has the advantage that zinc is abundant, cheap and safe.
 It is also easily recycled.
 You can read a short PDF file describing the technology – here.
 The other new development is for what is called a “flow cell” being developed by MIT.
 This battery uses a liquid lithium-based electrolyte.
 It also is refuelable.

 I remember when I was a boy, carbon-zinc cells were the only batteries around for household use.
 Alkaline cells were new, exotic and expensive.
 Now we have cheap rechargeables that dwarf those batteries.
-What the future holds is anyones guess right now, but it looks bright.… Read the rest
+What the future holds is anyones guess right now, but it looks bright.

 The End of Peak Oil